mdn/content/files/en-us/web/javascript/reference/global_objects/regexp/index.md

 ### Flags in constructor

-`new RegExp(/ab+c/, flags)` will create a new `RegExp` using the source of the first parameter and the flags provided by the second.
+The expression `new RegExp(/ab+c/, flags)` will create a new `RegExp` using the source of the first parameter and the flags provided by the second.

 When using the constructor function, the normal string escape rules (preceding special characters with `\` when included in a string) are necessary.